 Make the cocoa dough crumbs:

-Add the sugar, beaten eggs, and butter pieces.
+Add the beaten eggs and butter pieces.
 Work the wet ingredients in with a wooden spoon, then switch to using your hands in order to rub in the butter pieces gently until all of the flour/cocoa mixture has been absorbed.
 The mixture should be crumbly with some larger chunks; you are not looking for a uniform dough here.
 Chill the crumbs for 1-2 hours in the fridge.

 Preheat an oven to 350°F with a rack positioned in the center.
 Line the bottom of a 9″ springform pan with parchment paper– I simply lay a piece over the base before clamping the ring shut over it.
+Lightly grease the sides of the pan.

 Make the ricotta filling: